RickStrahl/Westwind.Wpf.Statusbar/README.md

 StatusbarHelper.StatusIcons = StatusbarIcons.Default;
 ```

-All icons are ImageSource objects, so they can be replaced with a new image source, which can come from other XAML resources, bitmap images or even from other tools like the `FontAwesome6` library.
+All icons are `ImageSource` objects, so they can be replaced with any new image source, which can come from other XAML resources, bitmap images or even from other tools like the `FontAwesome6` library - anything that can produce an `ImageSource`.

-### Overriding the Default Icons
+### Overriding Default Icons
 There are three ways to override the default icons:

 * Globally - Overide the `StatusIcon.Default`  Icon set